-Colorado only - Infiltrator Quick4 septic leach field chambers
+Colorado only - Infiltrator Quick4 leach field chambers

 Infiltrator chambers can be installed in a curved trench